 Having had the opportunities in engaging with clients, agencies, colleagues and through personal network, there always come a time that this subject matters of differentiating a Graphic Artist to that of Graphic Designer comes into play.
 The rule of thumb is, a Graphic Designer can be a Graphic Artist.
 Not all Graphic Artists are Graphic Designers.

 Now let’s identify if they are really the same, or not…

 A Graphic Artist is a ‘right-brained’ thinker, mostly subjective, communicates with emotions and intuition, and expresses his/herself well.
-On the other hand, a Graphic Designer is a ‘left-brained’ thinker, is objective, analytical/logical, fonds of strategic thinking, and solution-oriented.
+On the other hand, a Graphic Designer is a ‘left-brainer’ thinker, is objective, analytical/logical, fonds of strategic thinking, and solution-oriented.

-Have you stumbled upon most Graphic Artists or Graphic Designers?
+How about you, have you stumbled upon most Graphic Artists or Graphic Designers?
 Or did we miss out on any identifiable characteristics that we could have mentioned in this article?
 Drop us a message.

 Stay tuned for more industry-related and value-adding content on our blog and our social media pages.
 ‘Till next time!